-The strategy genre is the favorite of many gamers around the world.
-Why?
-Well, among other things, because it allows you to put yourself in the shoes of the civilizations that you admire or fear.
+The strategy genre is the favorite of many gamers around the world, why?
+Well, among other things, because it allows you to put yourself in the shoes of the civilizations that you admire or fear, that is why we present you the best games like Age of Empires .

-Released in July 2010 and free since 2017 , StarCraft 2: Wings of Liberty was the best-selling RTS (Real-time Strategy) game in the world at its launch, with 3 million copies in the first month and 93% in Metacritic.
+Released July 2010 and free since 2017 , StarCraft 2: Wings of Liberty was the world’s best-selling RTS (Real-time Strategy) game at its launch, with 3 million copies in the first month and 93% on Metacritic.

-The game is based on space in the XXVI century and there are three main races:
+The game is based on space in the 26th century and there are three main races:

 - Humans or Terrans.